appium/appium-uiautomator2-driver/README.md

 appium:showChromedriverLog | If set to `true` then all the output from chromedriver binary will be forwarded to the Appium server log. `false` by default. pageLoadStrategy | One of the available page load strategies.
 See https://www.w3.org/TR/webdriver/#capabilities appium:chromeOptions | A mapping, that allows to customize chromedriver options.
-See https://chromedriver.chromium.org/capabilities for the list of available entries.
+See https://chromedriver.chromium.org/capabilities for the list of available entries. appium:chromeLoggingPrefs | Chrome logging preferences mapping.
+Basically the same as [goog:loggingPrefs](https://newbedev.com/getting-console-log-output-from-chrome-with-selenium-python-api-bindings).
+It is set to `{"browser": "ALL"}` by default.

 ### Other